-|P2P Without a VPN||P2P With a VPN|
+|P2P without a VPN||P2P with a VPN|

 How Does a P2P VPN Work?

 That's why certain VPN services have partnered with data centers that allow P2P traffic, despite the fact that P2P is a resource-hungry activity.
-This allows you to anonymize your Web traffic and download P2P files without being afraid of getting a copyright infringement notice.
+This allows you to anonymize your traffic and download P2P files without being afraid of getting a copyright infringement notice.

 What’s the Best VPN for P2P?